-On the zinc bar, artichokes, bread, and an overfilled crock of Bordier butter.
+On the zinc bar, there were artichokes, bread, and an overfilled crock of Bordier butter.
 In our glasses, a juicy Morgon from Lapierre.
 In our mouths, piping hot, creamy ham croquettes.
-In the corner, a candy apple red, hand-cranked slicer.
-Above that, all manner of cured pork waiting for a turn on that shiny machine.
-From a stranger, a ruffle of jambon.
-Along the wall, a list of names, a Pantheon of food sources.
-Over our heads, the prettiest taxidermy pig I’ve ever seen.
-At the window, a teenager getting a crêpe for the road.
+In the corner was a candy apple red, hand-cranked slicer, and above that, all manner of cured pork waiting for a turn on that shiny machine.
+From a stranger, a ruffle of ham.
+Along the wall, a list of names, a Pantheon of food artisans.

-Coming and going, chef and owner Yves Camdeborde.
+Coming and going was chef and owner Yves Camdeborde.
 Next door, an eternally elusive dinner reservation at his restaurant.
 Where we stood, more than ample consolation.

 L’Avant Comptoir, 9 Carrefour de l’Odeon, 75006 Paris, +33 (0)8 26 10 10 87